Red Teaming and Social Engineering

 - Detecting access-specific vulnerabilities, some of which are only relevant to the red team, such as detecting browser vulnerabilities and deploying them in an attack scenario.

-- Red team operations are not limited to technical techniques, but also involve human resources (social engineering) as well as physical security (on-site physical access level).access level).
+- Red team operations are not limited to technical techniques, but also involve human resources (social engineering) as well as physical security (on-site physical access level).

 - Red Team operations should not be noisy because one of the goals, is to remain anonymous against defense mechanisms to better communicate with the hacker control and command center.